gvwilson/thirdbit/_posts/2012/2012-02-22-converting-powerpoint-to-svg-help-needed.md

   <li>Exporting the main text in the slides (the bullet points) is straightforward, though a fair bit of manual touch-up will be needed to reformat it.</li>
   <li>Ditto for the code samples (which don't show up with the main text, since they're in separate text objects).</li>
 </ul>
-And then there are the diagrams...
-Roughly a third of the slides have diagrams of some kind, which makes about 1500 in all.
+And then there are the diagrams… Roughly a third of the slides have diagrams of some kind, which makes about 1500 in all.
 That's too many to redraw, and anyway, I shouldn't have to: they're stored in PowerPoint in some kind of vector format, so I should be able to "export as SVG" or the moral equivalent thereof.

 But "should" and "can" aren't the same thing.
 I can save my PowerPoint in a lot of different raster image formats, but not in a vector format like SVG.
 However, I <em>can</em> select elements of a diagram, copy them, and then paste them into a vector drawing tool like <a href="http://inkscape.org/">Inkscape</a>, which indicates that something in Windows understands how to do the required format conversion.